 How Android Manages RAM

 Android memory management is done by Android Run Time (ART).
-The ART replaced the older Dalvik Virtual Machine (DVM) which used to oversee how Android ran on smartphones.
+The ART replaced the older Dalvik Virtual Machine (DVM) which was used to oversee how Android ran on smartphones.

 The ART was a great improvement over the older DVM.
 ART improved system efficiency and reduced battery consumption.
 In addition, ART improved app loading times and RAM management.